jackyko1991/Spec-Driven-Development/README.md

 [繁體中文](README.zh-Hant.md)

 This document introduces the **Specification-Driven Development (SDD)** workflow—a structured methodology for building software using agentic tools such as Claude Code, AWS Kiro, and Roo Code.
-SDD organizes development into five clear phases: **Steering Architect**, **Planning**, **Execution**, **Tester**, and **Debugger**.
+SDD organizes development into four clear phases: **Steering Architect**, **Planning**, **Execution**, and **Debugger**.
 This separation of concerns accelerates high-quality code generation, improves clarity, and ensures maintainability and traceability.

 ---